-All eligible sophomores (second semester only), juniors and seniors are given applications during the first few weeks of each semester by their counselor.
+All eligible sophomores (second semester only), juniors and seniors are invited to apply online via the CSF Canvas Course webpage.
 Students must apply EACH semester.
 As part of the application process, students must:

 - Have a GPA of 3.5 or higher (Academic Weighted, 10th-12th) - Be in good standing with the Deans - Pay their non-refundable \$5 application fee/membership dues